 How Little Feat Saved Their Career With ‘Dixie Chicken’

-After their low-selling debut nearly cost them their record contract, Little Feat had to fight their way through to a second album, and they nearly fell apart before they could make their third — but all that struggle paid off on Jan.
+After their low-selling debut nearly cost them their record contract, Little Feat had to fight their way through to a second album, and they nearly fell apart before they could make their third.
+All that struggle paid off on Jan.
 25, 1973 with the end result, Dixie Chicken.

 "We had one get-together which was really nice.
 Real great three-part harmony, with John on the bottom, Phil on the top and me in the middle," George said in Willin': The Story of Little Feat.
 "But it could never have come to fruition, not in a million years. ...
 I don’t think that Phil Everly and I could share a stage.
 I mean, I’m 20 pounds overweight and he’s 20 pounds, er, over the hill."

-George was also invited to join up with Jackson Browne for a group project during this period, but ultimately drifted back to Little Feat, who moved beyond Estrada's departure by bulking out into an augmented lineup that not only included new bassist Kenny Gradney, but added percussionist Sam Clayton and guitarist Paul Barrere.
+George was also invited to join up with Jackson Browne for a group project, but ultimately drifted back to Little Feat, who moved beyond Estrada's departure by bulking out into an augmented lineup that not only included new bassist Kenny Gradney, but added percussionist Sam Clayton and guitarist Paul Barrere.

 Listen to Little Feat Perform 'Dixie Chicken'

-The new band members understandably altered the Little Feat sound, triggering an evolution away from the rawer approach captured on the first two albums.
-With Gradney and Clayton joining drummer Richie Hayward in the pocket, Bill Payne adding color with his distinctive keyboards, and George adding vocals and socket wrench slide guitar, the grooves they explored took on a much looser, more syncopated feel, adding a New Orleans-influenced flavor to the new material — and sending leftover pages from the group's stockpile of songs in new directions.
-One example that would prove particularly fateful was the song that ended up serving as the new album's title track, which George and songwriting partner Martin Kibbee had penned during the period that produced Sailin' Shoes.
+These changes also sent leftover pages from the group's stockpile of songs in new directions.
+One example that would prove particularly fateful was the track that ended up serving as the new album's title track, which George and songwriting partner Martin Kibbee had penned during the period that produced Sailin' Shoes.

-Though turbulent times were far from over, Dixie Chicken has remained a persistent highlight in a discography with more than its share, with the title track proving a popular cover choice (and inspiring at least one other band's name).
-It'd be hard to argue that Little Feat were ever really given their due in terms of record sales, but they'd spend much of the ensuing decade as one of rock's more consistently acclaimed — and all-around exciting — acts.
+It'd be hard to argue that Little Feat were ever really given their due in terms of record sales, but they spent much of the ensuing decade as one of rock's more consistently acclaimed — and all-around exciting — acts.

 "It got a lot better really fast," Hayward said while discussing pre-Dixie Chicken lineup changes in Willin': The Story of Little Feat.
 "There was much more input, more people to play off of.
 Groove-wise, there was a lot of psychic arm wrestling going on for the next bunch of years.
 We were all coming from different places, and to make it work there were a lot of compromises made, voluntarily and involuntarily."